oatlog/oatlog/doc/report/main.typ

 - Functional dependencies may cause some joins to produce at most a single element.
 - Relations corresponding to global variables contain exactly one element.

-Generic join is usually formulated as selecting an order in which to determine variables, but Oatlog's query planning implicitly selects such an order by repeatedy selecting an atom to join in from a set of premise atoms.
+Generic Join is usually formulated as selecting an order in which to determine variables, but Oatlog's query planning implicitly selects such an order by repeatedy selecting an atom to join in from a set of premise atoms.
 Joins can be primary joins, which iterate all relation tuples matching some columns, or semi-joins which verify that there are at least one relation tuple that matches the known columns.
-Semi-joins, as dictated by the Generic join algorithm take precedence over primary joins, aside from the optimization that single-element primary joins are preferred.
+Semi-joins, as dictated by the Generic Join algorithm take precedence over primary joins, aside from the optimization that single-element primary joins are preferred.
 Oatlog encodes this as selecting the option with the maximum associated `RelationScore`, an enum which is shown with cases in ascending order of priority in @fig_impl_relation_score.